Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:46 And I'm thinking about like putting these in two editors so I could see them side by side.

-09:51 Exactly.
+09:50 Exactly.

-09:53 So that thing and then how is it faster?
+09:53 So, so that, that thing, and then how is it faster?

-10:13 I want it to be super fast.
+10:12 I want it to be super fast.

 10:19 It's just an ability.

-10:21 And since this is a Rust application that you're going to not, you know, it's fine to take a little bit extra time in linking to make it faster runtime.
+10:27 fine to take a little bit extra time in linking to make it faster runtime.

 10:31 Go ahead and turn that on.

-10:32 And then he was looking at the random number generator.
+10:32 And then, he was looking at the random number generator.

-10:35 There's a couple ways to speed that up.
+10:35 there's a couple of ways to speed that up.

 10:37 One of them is to use the small random number generator.